bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schouten.md

 * His letters, obviously well-meant, were of the half-patronizing, half-schoolmastering kind that goes against the grain.
 * Having failed to persuade Brouwer to follow the route he favoured, Schouten tried to convince other members of the Committee of Administration, most of whom sided with Brouwer, that he was right.
 * Some of Schouten's arguments and claims had a degree of plausibility, but if they contained some truth, certainly not the whole truth.
+* In particular his protestation that he did not attempt to remove Brouwer seems a bit lame ...
 * It is clear that Schouten's motives were honourable and he wanted to do the best for Brouwer and the journal.
 * However, like many others he found Brouwer difficult to deal with.
 * Taking the initiative he went ahead with proposals to restart the journal without Brouwer's knowledge in late 1949.